ofenrohr/ksquares/README.md

 There is a test suite called `alphazero` that tests if the MCTS actually finds new smart moves that the network would not have made.

-This AI offers the following hyperparameters:
+This AI offers the following hyperparameters and configuration options:

 * `--hp-mcts-iterations INT` number of MCTS iterations.
 The default value is 1500
 * `--hp-mcts-cpuct FLOAT` the C_puct value which controls exploration vs.